eclipse-threadx/guix/guix_studio/libs/freetype/Readme.txt

-Building the FreeType Library:
+To build the freetype library, follow these steps:

-1) Begin by downloading the FreeType source code from the following location: https://sourceforge.net/projects/freetype/files/freetype2/
+1) Download the FreeType source code from the following link:

+https://sourceforge.net/projects/freetype/files/freetype2/

 2) Build FreeType using Microsoft Visual C++: